oracle/pgql-lang/pages/pgql-2.0-spec.md

 Consider the pattern `(n) -[e1]-> (m) -[e2]->* (o)`.
 Here, `e1` is a singleton variable because within a single match of the pattern there is always a single edge bound to `e1`, whereas `e2` is a group variable because within a single match of the pattern there may be multiple edges bound to `e2` because of the quantifier `*`.
-Variables are thus either singleton variables or group variables depending on whether they are enclosed by a quantifier with an upper bound greater than 1.
+Variables are thus either singleton variables or group variables depending on whether they are enclosed by a quantifier.

-Here are examples with singleton variables:
+Here is an example with a singleton variable:

  - `-[e]->`
- - `-[e]->?`

 Here are examples with group variables: